obrunet/GCP_Data_Engineering/Theory/Pipelines.md

 - Ggood practice to keep clusters in the same region as the Cloud Storage buckets (better I/O perfs).

 __Migrating Hadoop & Spark to GCP__
-When you are migrating Hadoop and Spark clusters to GCP, there are a few things for which you will need to plan:

-Migrating data
-Migrating jobs
-Migrating HBase to Bigtable
-You may also have to shift your perspective on how you use clusters.
-On-premises clusters are typically large persistent clusters that run multiple jobs.
-They can be complicated to configure and manage.
-In GCP, it is a best practice to use an ephemeral cluster for each job.
-This approach leads to less complicated configurations and reduced costs, since you are not storing persistent data on the cluster and not running the cluster for extended periods of time.

-Hadoop and Spark migrations can happen incrementally, especially since you will be using ephemeral clusters configured for specific jobs.
-The first step is to migrate some data to Cloud Storage.
-Then you can deploy ephemeral clusters to run jobs that use that data.
-It is best to start with low-risk jobs so that you can learn the details of working with Cloud Dataproc.
+It can happen incrementally, especially since you will be using ephemeral clusters configured for specific jobs.

+- First step, __Migrating data__ to Cloud Storage
+- Then __Migrating jobs__ : deploy ephemeral clusters to run jobs that use that data (start with low-risk jobs to get familiar)

-There may be cases where you will have to keep an on-premises cluster while migrating some jobs and data to GCP.
-In those cases, you will have to keep data synchronized between environments.
-Plan to
+In some cases you will have to keep an on-premises cluster while migrating some jobs and data to GCP --> keep data synchronized between environments with dedicated workflows.

-implement workflows to keep data synchronized.
 You should have a way to determine which jobs and data move to the cloud and which stay on premises.

-It is a good practice to migrate HBase databases to Bigtable, which provides consistent, scalable performance.
-When migrating to Bigtable, you will need to export HBase tables to sequence files and copy those to Cloud Storage.
-Next, you will have to import the sequence files using Cloud Dataflow.
-When the size of data to migrate is greater than 20 TB, use the Transfer Appliance.
-When the size is less than 20 TB and there is at least 100 Mbps of network bandwidth available, then distcp, a Hadoop distributed copy command, is the recommended way to copy the data.
-In addition, it is important to know how long it will take to transfer the data and to have a mechanism for keeping the on-premises data in sync with the data in Cloud Storage.
+- __Migrating HBase to Bigtable__ (a good practice)
+    - export HBase tables to sequence files and copy those to Cloud Storage
+    - next, import the sequence files using Cloud Dataflow
+        - if > 20 TB use the Transfer Appliance
+        - if < 20 TB &  network bandwidth > 100 Mbps, then distcp (a Hadoop distributed copy command)
+        - it is important to know how long the transfer will take to keep data in sync with a mechanism.